How to Analyze Small-Cap Stocks | Frameworks & Key Metrics

 Return on Invested Capital (ROIC) and Free Cash Flow (FCF)

-High ROIC shows that a company generates strong returns on its shareholder’s capital.
+High return on invested capital (ROIC) shows that a company generates strong returns compared to the capital that’s been invested in the business.
 As a result, companies that increase ROIC over time tend to create significant shareholder value.

 Example: Constellation Software (CSU.TO) built a reputation as a serial acquirer for software businesses with high ROIC.
 This strategy helped drive massive long-term returns.